Skip to main content

 Plus one for the common middle case:

 • WithDisableHTTP3(): keep auto-negotiation but never try H3.
-Basically the "old-school client" knob.
+The "old-school client" knob.

 For mid-session changes: